The X3D Graphics Working Group addresses all X3D specification issues and coordinates the technical development of future improvements.

 The Extensible 3D (X3D) Graphics Working Group forms the core of the working groups within the Web3D Consortium.
 It is responsible for the development of specification of core technologies for the X3D suite of Specifications, and the integration of the specifications for non-core technologies and coordinating the technical aspects of all Web3D working group efforts.
 The X3D Graphics Standards: Specification Relationships graphic nicely illustrates the interaction and relationships between the various X3D specifications.

 Interest in augmented reality, improvements in audio and visual fidelity, and new encodings including JSON and streaming binary are driving the development of the next revision of the standard.
 The Working Group is looking for people to help with these and other technical fields in creating the X3D V4.0 standard.

-- Develop the specifications and manage the ISO process to create International Standard for X3D
+- Develop the specifications and manage the Web3D/ISO processes for the X3D International Standards.

 - The Working Group meets every week to discuss, develop, and approve the current topics.
-These include reviewing new technologies, integration of submitted technologies, and interfacing with external organizations for X3D.
+These include reviewing new technologies such as Mixed Augmented Reality (MAR), integration of submitted technologies, and interfacing with external organizations for X3D.

 X3D V3.3 is complete and formalization is being finalized under the ISO process.
 It contains significant enhancements and capabilities from the original V3.0, including shaders, geo-spatial handling, 3D volume rendering, and 2D geometry.